htruong122/Edit-Distance-Calculator/README.md

 - Python 3.6 or higher
 - tkinter (for GUI version - usually included with Python)

-## Compilation and Testing Instructions

-This program is written in Python, which is an interpreted language and does not require compilation.
-To run and test the program, you will need Python 3.6 or higher installed on your system.
-Python typically comes with tkinter pre-installed, which is required for the GUI version.

 ### Setting Up Your Environment:

 **For Windows:**